armory/docs/content/en/continuous-deployment/plugin-guide/plugin-external-account.md

 toc_hide: true
 exclude_search: true
 description: >
-  The External Account Plugin allows Armory Enterprise to read accounts from external sources.
+  The External Account Plugin allows Armory Continuous Deployment to read accounts from external sources.
 ---
 <!-- this is a private plugin German created for a customer.
 This unlisted page is to satisfy an auditing requirement they have.
 It is also hidden via robots.txt and the netlify sitemap plugin. -->
 ![Proprietary](/images/proprietary.svg)